faysal887/Excel-Files-Management-System-ASP.net-MVC/README.md

 # Excel Files Management System
-A dashboard for managing excel files developed in ASP.net-MVC framework.
+A dashboard for managing large number of excel files developed in ASP.net-MVC framework.

 # Usage
 - Setup ASP.net in your system